E2 Visa Holder Health Insurance Rules

 There are some people who are exempt from the US health insurance rules.
 You can claim exemption on the following grounds:

-• Religious conscience: You are part of a religious sect who conscientiously oppose accepting insurance benefits.
-The sect must be recognised by the Social Security Administration according to criteria set out in law.
+• Religious Conscience: You are part of a religious sect that conscientiously opposes accepting insurance benefits.
+The sect must be recognized by the Social Security Administration according to criteria set out in law.

-• Indian tribes: You are part of a recognised Indian tribe or qualify for health services through an Indian care provider.
+• Indian Tribes: You are part of a recognized Indian tribe or qualify for health services through an Indian care provider.

-• Affordability: You can’t afford coverage because If the minimum amount you must pay for the premiums is more than a percentage of your household income you may be exempt.
+• Affordability: If the minimum amount you must pay for the premiums is more than a percentage of your household income, you may be exempt.

-• Hardship: You encountered hardship that means you can’t get cover.
+• Hardship: You encountered hardship that means you can’t get coverage.
 These are detailed in regulations issued by the Department of Health and Human Services.

 • Incarceration: You are in a jail or another correctional facility.

-If you or your family do not take out cover that constitute minimum coverage you will be required to make an individual shared responsibility payment when you file your federal income tax return.
+If you or your family do not take out cover that constitutes minimum coverage, you may be required to make an individual shared responsibility payment when you file your federal income tax return.

 You will be required to submit a payment for any months that you did not have minimum essential cover in place or were protected by a coverage exemption.

-If you are a foreign national living in the US for short period of time you may actually be except from having to pay this shared responsibility payment as you do not qualify as a resident alien for tax purposes.
+If you are a foreign national living in the US for a short period of time, you may be exempt from having to pay this shared responsibility payment as you do not qualify as a resident alien for tax purposes.
 This may be the case even if you have to file a tax return.
-For more information on the specifics of when and how you qualify as a resident alien you should contact the IRS.
+For more information on the specifics of when and how you qualify as a resident alien, you should contact the IRS.

 You may be exempt from the individual shared responsibility payment if you are: